rayhannr/uncleroy/src/pages/blog/begin-again.md

 ## First phase: Junior high school

 During an IT class, our teacher instructed us to create personal blogs for self-introductions, utilizing Blogspot as the platform.
 Initially, I settled for a basic template and wrote a single introductory post, meeting the initial requirement.
-However, upon observing my peers enhance their blogs with custom themes such as Naruto, I felt compelled to join in to avoid missing out.
+However, upon observing my friends enhance their blogs with custom themes such as Naruto, I felt compelled to join in to avoid missing out.

 The blog was adorned with various widgets, including a visitor counter, text that spun around the cursor, autoplaying songs, and other eccentric additions.
 In hindsight, I view these elements with a sense of cringe from my more mature perspective.
 However, as a junior high school student, I found them intriguing and cool at the time.